Infection: PCR-based diagnostics

 Technologies based upon the polymerase chain reaction (PCR) method will become nearly ubiquitous gold standards of diagnostics of the near future, for several reasons.
 First, the catalog of infectious agents has grown to the point that virtually all of the significant infectious agents of the human population have been identified.
-Second, an infectious agent must grow within the human body to cause disease; essentially it must amplify its own nucleic acids in order to cause a disease.
+Second, an infectious agent must grow within the human body to cause disease; essentially it must amplify its own nucleic acids to cause a disease.
 This amplification of nucleic acid in infected tissue offers an opportunity to detect the infectious agent by using PCR.
-Third, the essential tools for directing PCR, primers, are derived from the genomes of infectious agents, and with time those genomes will be known, if they are not already.
+Third, the essential tools for directing PCR, primers, are derived from the genomes of infectious agents, and with time those genomes will be known if they are not already.

-Thus, the technological ability to detect any infectious agent rapidly and specifically are currently available.
+Thus, the technological ability to detect any infectious agent rapidly and specifically is currently available.
 The only remaining blockades to the use of PCR as a standard tool of diagnosis are in its cost and application, neither of which is insurmountable.
 The diagnosis of a few diseases will not benefit from the development of PCR methods, such as some of the clostridial diseases (tetanus and botulism).
 These diseases are fundamentally biological poisonings by relatively small numbers of infectious bacteria that produce extremely potent neurotoxins.
 A significant proliferation of the infectious agent does not occur, this limits the ability of PCR to detect the presence of any bacteria.